bokeh/bokeh/sphinx/source/docs/user_guide/graph.rst

 Here's a code snippet that:

-- replaces the node glyph with an Oval
+- replaces the node glyph with an Ellipse
-- sets the ``height`` and ``width`` attributes of the Oval as scalar values
+- sets the ``height`` and ``width`` attributes of the Ellipse as scalar values
-- sets the ``fill_color`` attribute of the Oval as a vectorized field and adds the values to the node data source.
+- sets the ``fill_color`` attribute of the Ellipse as a vectorized field and adds the values to the node data source.

 .. code-block:: python

     import math
     from bokeh.plotting import figure
-    from bokeh.models import GraphRenderer, Oval
+    from bokeh.models import GraphRenderer, Ellipse
     from bokeh.palettes import Spectral8

     N = 8